remarkablegames/remarkablegames.github.io/_posts/2025/2025-10-20-knitbone-rituals.md

 - Hover over the enemy's name to see their next move.
 - Press **End Turn** when out of **Energy**.
 - Defeat all the enemies while staying alive!

+### Features

+- 5 levels with 4 unique enemies
+- Cards have attack, heal, draw, energy, and/or other special effects
+- Reward and shop mechanics (buy, upgrade, and remove cards and stats)
+- Estimated playtime: 15-30 minutes

 ## Credits